 The courts may prefer a urine drug test or hair follicle drug test for the parent/ guardian to identify drug abuse.
 However, the type of drug test may vary based on the type of the case based on the court's orders based on specific requirements outlining the judicial proceedings.
 If found guilty, the parent/guardian will lose custody of the child.

 DUI or DWI Based Court-Ordered Drug Test

-DUI and DWI are the abbreviation of “Driving Under Influence” and “Drive While Intoxicated”.
-A lot of people are losing their innocent lives due to road accidents.
-According to a survey, nearly 70% of deaths are due to drugs and the remaining 30% are due to carelessness.
+The answer is "YES".
 According to the National Highway Traffic Safety Administration, the accidents due to drugs created nearly 37 Billion Dollars worth of damages to the state property.
-Hence, the courts have considered drug testing on cases that deal with accidents and other associated cases.
-Following the fine that would be charged for DMV fees, attorney fees and other fines, the DUI or DWI charge will cost you thousands of dollars.
+Hence, the courts have considered drug testing in cases that deal with accidents and other associated cases.

 The preliminary positive results are confirmed by GC/MS technique.
 Individuals who test positive will be given a chance to explain if they have any medical conditions, undergoing any treatments, or taking any prescription or over-the-counter medications.
 Medical Review Officer will verify the fact before releasing the drug test result.